10 Days in Japan: Itinerary, What to Do & Where to Go

 What to Do in Nara

 Only Kyoto compares with the number of cultural attractions you’ll find in Nara.
-Get started planning out the best things to do in Nara with these suggestions:
+Get started planning out things to do in Nara with these suggestions:

 Seek enlightenment in front of Daibutsu (Great Buddha) in Todai-ji Temple